Back to Square One

 Common as a foreign language?

 Darian was antsy.
-He didn't want to sit through a whole study session, and the way she refused to take off her shades was unnerving, though he still couldn't muster the nerve to ask about them.
-"Well, I actually have to get going, but how's this?
+He didn't want to sit through a whole tutoring session, much less do it every week, and the way she refused to take off her goggles was unnerving, though he still couldn't muster the nerve to ask more about them.
+"Well, despite what Frau Katze must have told you, I'm not a very good teacher, but how's this?
 I'll lend you my notes, and you can copy them in your free time.
+You'll probably learn better that way.
 Is that okay?"

 A look of surprise crossed her face.
 "A-are you certain?" she stammered.